-Author has written 5 stories for Final Fantasy VII, and Beyblade.
+Author has written 6 stories for Final Fantasy VII, Beyblade, and Supernatural.

 19 25 (dear lord, it's been that long?) year old female, who was labelled as Weird in by the normal part of my country.
 I adore demons, dark history and fights, have weird fetishes and for most of the aforementioned reasons, weird friends.
 Am a student of graphic design - have a veterinary middle school behind me, and a degree in computer science.
 I also have a hyperactive, smartass, loudmouth cat, called Khajiit (GiGi), who can do tricks, when he's not being an asshole.

 I don't normally write fanfics.
 I do however write stories.
 Some one-shots.
 Some 500 page novels.

 No, I don't study English and yes, everything I write I'll reread a couple of ten times.
 I learned plenty in last few years and I keep expanding my knowledge.

 You want to chat about anything really, hit me up.
 I am not going to bother you every minute of the day (or every day of the week or every week of the month), so we can chat at leisure, I do however get creepily honest about myself, so there's that.

 Every multi-chapter story has and update time in author notes ("Updated every X days").
 This means simply the following: